vplesko/OrbLang/docs/references/reference_orb_iseval.md

 ---
 # {{ page.title }}

-Used to check whether a value is evaluated or if current processing is done by evaluation.
+Used to check whether a value is evaluated or if current processing is done through evaluation.

-## `isEval val`
+## `isEval val =bool`

 Returns a `bool` of whether `val` is an evaluated value.

-`val` must be a value with a type.
+`val` must be a typed value.

 The result is an evaluated value.

-## `isEval`
+## `isEval =bool`

-Returns a `bool` of whether this instruction was processed by evaluation.
+Returns whether this instruction was processed through evaluation.

 The result is an evaluated value.